 - Negotiations – Almost every aspect of project management involves some degree of negotiations.
 From working with your team to your sponsors and certainly outside contractors and vendors, you’re constantly angling for the best deal.
 There’s a cottage industry around how to negotiate and it’s your responsibility to find a technique that works.
 The better you can negotiate a contract, say, the more likely you are to stick to the planned budget.

 - Task Management – This one is obvious.
 It’s a critical project management skill.
 If you can’t get the tasks done, the project fails.
 It’s that simple.
 But managing tasks can be more complex.
 There’s thankfully great tools at your disposal to help you assign and track the progress of those tasks throughout the project’s life cycle.
-You can even have many of these tasks automated, such as email notifications when a deadline is fast approach, to further streamline the process.
+You can even have many of these tasks automated, such as email notifications when a deadline is fast approaching, to further streamline the process.

 The Characteristics of a Good Manager